Last Updated on

 Maybe you’re relatively new to drinking wine, or you prefer a casual approach–for whatever reason, who may be wondering if the fuss over a wine label or brand really matters that much.

 While it’s true that quality wine can come from less quickly recognized labels, it’s also true that a wine label can say a lot about the wine you’re purchasing.

 Technically, a wine brand is a way to indicate that a wine is not from a certain region or grape.
 True champagne from France can’t be considered brand wine truly, for instance, because it must originate from a specific region and be produced in a particular way.

-As Dr. Jamie Goodie, who regularly writes for and about wine and also holds a Ph.D. in Plant Biology, explains, branded wines indicate that a company buys in or owns grapes and land from disparate regions.
+As Dr. Jamie Goodie, who regularly writes for and about wine and also holds a Ph.D. in Plant Biology (definitely a wine enthusiast), explains, branded wines indicate that a company buys in or owns grapes and land from disparate regions.